emattias/harvest-project-search/README.md

 # Harvest Project Search

-Harvest Project Search is a Greasemonkey script that makes the project select box on [Harvest](http://www.getharvest.com/) time reporting page searchable using the Chosen prototype plugin.
+Harvest Project Search is a user script that makes the project select box on [Harvest](http://www.getharvest.com/) time reporting page searchable using the Chosen prototype plugin.

 ## How to get userscript support